This page assumes you have an image. If the copyright to your image is unclear or not grantable, see the Getting Started

 CORE TOOL! see Duke Scholarly Communication page (with blog and FAQs!
 Scholarworks.duke.edu

-Fair Use - Most academic use of images fall under the famous “fair use” clause (single use for scholarly purposes).
-Basically, fair use allows academics to use copyrighted materials a single time to a limited audience without securing the permission of the copyright holder.
+Fair Use - Most academic/teaching uses of images fall under the famous “fair use” clause (single use for scholarly purposes).
+Basically, fair use allows academics to use even copyrighted materials a single time to a limited audience without securing the permission of the copyright holder.
 This does not apply to educational use where an unmediated public would see it, particularly articles that are made open-source, archived theses and papers (there may be ways to still post these, however).
-Fair use is one of the most frequently contested copyright instances, however.
+Fair use is one of the most commonly misunderstood (frequently contested) copyright situations.
 Use the resources below to determine if your use counts as fair use.

 A Little more Formal discussion can be found at:

 Tip: Entities published before 1925 in the US (1919 if you're in California under the 9th Circuit Court) are consider public domain unless the copyright has specifically been renewed.

 Using a foreign-published work?